Assassination of Saleh al-Arouri: Aftermath

-Saleh al-Arouri was the highest ranking Hamas leader killed since the beginning of the war until the assassination of Ismail Haniyeh.
+Al-Arouri was the highest ranking Hamas leader killed since the beginning of the war until the assassination of Ismail Haniyeh.
 In his second speech since the beginning of the war, Secretary-General Hassan Nasrallah said that Hezbollah is not afraid of an all-out war with Israel.
 He described the attack as a "major and dangerous crime" that "will not go unanswered and unpunished".
 Hezbollah announced that it carried out nine attacks targeting Israeli positions.
 On the same day, an Israeli airstrike in Naqoura killed local Hezbollah commander Hussein Yazbek and three of his bodyguards, and injured nine other Hezbollah operatives.